tpoechtrager/osxcross/README.md

 XX= the target version, you can find it out by running  `osxcross-conf`  and then see `TARGET`.

-You can use the shorting `o32-...` or `i386-apple-darwin...` what ever you like more.
+You can use the shortcut `o32-...` or `i386-apple-darwin...` what ever you like more.

 *I'll continue from now on with `o32-clang`, but remember you can simply replace it with `o32-gcc` or `i386-apple-darwin...`.*